 It looks the same, but now if I add new data, the chart automatically includes it.

 Now let's add another dynamic element to the chart.

 What I want to do is automatically highlight the best and worst months in the data, by changing the worst month to orange and the best month to green.

-Because we're using a table, these columns are added as data series in the chart.
+Because we're using a table, these columns are added as new data series in the chart.